How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Click Save Selected Settings as Default.

-Note: This setting applies to newly uploaded files only.
-It does not change the permissions of files already in your Drive.
+Note: This setting applies to newly uploaded videos only.
+It does not change the permissions of videos already in your Google Drive.

 Uploading Videos and Generating Links

-With your folder, attributes, and sharing settings configured, you're ready to upload.
+With your folder, attributes, and sharing settings configured, you are ready to upload.

 - Click the Upload files tab in the sidebar.